ERoydev/bip39-rusty/README.md

 - Represents a BIP-39 mnemonic phrase.
 - Fields:
   - `lang`: Language for the wordlist.
-  - `mnemonic_type`: Type of mnemonic (128-bit or 256-bit entropy).
+  - `mnemonic_type`: Type of mnemonic.
   - `entropy`: Generated entropy bytes.
   - `checksum`: Checksum appended to entropy.
   - `mnemonic_phrase`: List of words representing the mnemonic phrase.

 ### MnemonicType
 - Enum representing the type of mnemonic: